EHDEV/eliashussen.com/content/posts/bert-torch-lambda.md

 ---
-title: "Deployed a Finetuned BERT Text Classifier with AWS Lambda"
+title: "Finetuning BERT for Sequence Classification and Deploying It as a REST API with AWS Lambda and API Gateway "
-date: 2020-05-19T12:30:14+03:00
+date: 2020-05-25T12:30:14+03:00
-draft: false
+draft: true
 ---